DoSomething/communal-docs/Contributing/readme.md

 });
 ```

-The Testing Libray supports using the `getByTestId()` helper function in Cypress tests, but it needs to be setup in Phoenix, so for the time being the following works for Cypress tests:
+The Testing Library supports using the `getByTestId()` helper function in Cypress tests, but it needs to be setup in Phoenix, so for the time being the following works for Cypress tests:

 ```js
 it("Should display additional referrals count", () => {